 Bryce Figot, Special Counsel, DBA Lawyers

 Strategies to maximise ECPI on client's assets

 Using case studies this session will highlight how important it is to plan ahead for ECPI and segregation as part of both the advice and accounting processes for an SMSF.
 We will highlight issues that can occur where advice does not take account of ECPI and the advice opportunities that exist for improving client outcomes.
 We will use real life case studies to examine from an actuarial, administration and advice perspective how a strategic wrong turn can mean additional compliance cost and poor tax outcomes for the client and what you can do to avoid those issues when providing financial advice.
 We will work through case studies to identify compliance considerations that will be important for the fund adviser and accountant to understand.
 Then look for opportunities for how advice can reduce administration costs and maximise ECPI.
-In particular we will consider strategies that look at some key events, which occur when providing retirement phase advice to SMSF retirees - The use of elected segregation and setting a fund investment strategy - Pension commencements and commutations - Taking payments and lump sums from the SMSF - Realising capital gains and losses This session will assume knowledge of the rules and regulations for ECPI and segregation.
+In particular we will consider strategies that look at some key events, which occur when providing retirement phase advice to SMSF retirees - Selling assets and realising capital gains or losses at retirement - Taking a large payment from the SMSF - TRIS conversion to retirement phase - Receiving an inheritance, contribution and pension strategies - Managing liquidity for funds with large assets when in pension phase This session will assume knowledge of the rules and regulations for ECPI and segregation.
 We recommend attending Session 8A that will cover in detail the technical knowledge required to understand and implement the strategies considered in this session.